 Residents in 39 counties are eligible to participate in the program.
-The following seven counties received other funding and will provide their own rental assistance programs: Anderson, Berkeley, Charleston, Greenville, Horry, Richland and Spartanburg – click here for information about these programs.
+The following seven counties received other funding and are providing their own rental assistance programs: Anderson, Berkeley, Charleston, Greenville, Horry, Richland, and Spartanburg – click here for information about those programs.

 Assistance is available for households in which one or more individuals meet the following criteria:

 Based upon federal requirements, priority will be given to households with an income at or below 50% of the median income and those with an individual who has been unemployed for more than 90 days.
 Household income can be determined by using income for calendar year 2020 or the household’s monthly income at the time of application.